idodov/RedAlert/README.md

-# Israeli Red Alert Service for Home Assistant
+# Israeli Red Alert Service for Home Assistant (AppDaemon)
 This script creates Home Assistant binary sensor to track the status of Red Alerts in Israel.
 * **binary_sensor.oref_alert**: A binary sensor that is on if there is a Red Alert in Israel, and off otherwise.
 This binary sensor also contains attributes that can be used for numerous options (such as category, ID, title, data, and description).